onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 ██████████████████████████████████████████████████████████████████

 <img src="/img/educational_crisis.png"/>

+> "There is no such thing as genius, some children are just less damaged than others." - [R. Buckminster Fuller](https://www.azquotes.com/quote/665689)

+> "Everyone is born a genius, but the process of living de-geniuses them." - [R. Buckminster Fuller](https://www.goodreads.com/quotes/136839-everyone-is-born-a-genius-but-the-process-of-living)

 > "What does the frontal cortex do?
 Gratification postponement, executive function, long-term planning, and impulse control.
 Basically, it makes you do the harder thing." - [Robert Sapolsky](https://www.azquotes.com/quote/1562499)